kyaiooiayk/Awesome-Python-Programming-Notes/Code_Style/README.md

 This usually means that some line of the code do not follow the guidelines and fail to express the intent in what is considered the most redable way.
 ***

+## Anti-patterns
+- Anti-patterns are certain patterns in software development that are considered bad programming practices.
+- As opposed to design patterns which are common approaches to common problems that have been formalized and are generally considered a good development practice, anti-patterns are the opposite and are undesirable.
+- Anti-patterns make code difficult to read, hard to maintain, slow, over-engineered, unstable, prone to errors and with potential security issues.

+***

 ## How to automatically check your code for PEP conformity?
 - This is the job of what are called linters: programs that check for conformity.
 Here are two of them.
 - Install pep8: `pip3 install pep8` and run it like this `pep8 my_script.py`